Sen. Villanueva praises PNU, RCTQ’s roles in legislating education policies

 Sen. Villanueva said the Teacher Education Excellence Act is one of the landmark bills “now underway” in the Senate.

-“Sa pinagsanib na pwersa nina Dr. Gina Gonong at Dr. Jennie Jocson, may parating na malaking reporma at development para sa mga teachers sa bansa (With the combined expertise of Dr. Gina Gonong and Dr. Jennie Jocson, we will have great teacher development reforms happening soon in the country),” he said.
+“Sa pinagsanib na pwersa nina Dr. Gina Gonong at Dr. Jennie Jocson, may parating na malaking reporma at development para sa mga teachers sa bansa (With the combined expertise of Dr. Gina Gonong and Dr. Jennie Jocson, we will have great teacher development reform happening soon in the country),” he said.
 Dr. Gonong, Director of RCTQ, and Dr. Jocson, PNU Vice President for Academics, were among the resource persons during the series of committee and technical working group (TWG) meetings for proposed reform bills since last year which seek to strengthen the Teacher Education Council (TEC).
 Dr Gonong and Dr Jocson were also part of the Technical Working Group for Teacher Quality (TWG-TQ) chaired by Cabinet Secretary Karlo Nograles that drafted recommendations for strengthening teacher quality in the country.
 They worked with representatives from the Department of Education (DepEd), Commission on Higher Education (CHED), Technical Education and Skills Development Authority (TESDA), Professional Regulation Commission, and National Economic and Development Authority (NEDA), among others.

 The filed bills are now consolidated as Senate Bill No. 2152 or the Teacher Education Excellence Act.